Kumon Cost 2026: Region-wise Pricing & Alternatives

 Kumon instructor and student solving worksheet together.

-Kumon costs $150 to $200 per subject per month in most US cities.
-Two subjects (math + reading) typically runs $300 to $400 per month.
-NYC is an outlier at up to $400 per subject per month.
+Based on those first-hand reports, Kumon costs $150 to $200 per subject per month in most US cities, and two subjects (math + reading) typically run $300 to $400 per month.
+Here is what families across the US are actually paying in 2026.

 Kumon is a franchise.
 Every center sets its own price, which means a parent in Philadelphia and a parent in Seattle can pay very different rates for the same program.
 Based on 2026 parent reports from Reddit and parent forums, here is what families across US cities are actually paying: